-It would be an understatement to say that a lot has changed across the U.S. education system in the past two years.
+It would be an understatement to say that a lot has changed across the U.S. education system in the past three years.
 The following resources will help you learn more about threats to education and student learning, the effects of COVID-19 on students and their mental health, the need for more equitable learning opportunities, and how you can make an impact on the future of our education system.
 [Note: Organizations are sourced through trusted partners and networks that align with our core tenets.
 Read our vetting criteria.]

 Across the country, there are imminent threats to education, including book bans and legislation that limits the ways that teachers can discuss racism and sexism in the classroom.
 These actions lead to the exclusion of diverse voices and perspectives and can result in students learning only a narrow version of history.